t-sanchez/t-sanchez.github.io/_pages/about.md

 order: 1
 ---

+I am working as a postdoctoral research at the [Medical Image Analysis Laboratory](https://wp.unil.ch/mial/) with Mertixell Bach Cuadra, n the SP CHUV-UNIL unit of the [Center for Biomedial Imaging (CIBM)](https://cibm.ch/).
+My current project revolves around developing a deep learning-based quality control pipeline for fetal brain Magnetic Resonance Imaging (MRI).

-I am a PhD student in Machine Learning at EPFL, Switzerland.
-I'm working at the [Laboratory for Information and Inference Systems](https://www.epfl.ch/labs/lions/) (LIONS), under the supervision of Volkan Cevher.
-My research is focused on deep learning applied to medical imaging, mostly to problems of reconstruction and optimization of sampling trajectories for Magnetic Resonance Imaging (MRI).
+I previously completed my PhD in Machine Learning at EPFL, Switzerland.
+I worked [Laboratory for Information and Inference Systems](https://www.epfl.ch/labs/lions/) (LIONS), under the supervision of Volkan Cevher.
+My research was focused on deep learning applied to medical imaging, mostly to problems of reconstruction and optimization of sampling trajectories for MRI.

 I am also broadly interested by generative models, inverse problems, variational inference and experiment design.